ynachiket/acp-checkout-poc/ARCHITECTURE.md

 ## Overview

-This document describes the architecture for Nike's Agentic Commerce Protocol (ACP) Proof of Concept, demonstrating integration with OpenAI's Instant Checkout capabilities through a multi-layered gateway pattern.
+This document describes the architecture for an Agentic Commerce Protocol (ACP) Proof of Concept, demonstrating integration with AI agents' checkout capabilities through a multi-layered gateway pattern.

 ### Goals
 - Demonstrate end-to-end ACP integration with simulated ChatGPT client